Times for Confession:

 Infant Baptism, Matrimony, and Adult Initiation:

 Contact the Church Office, (831) 336-2228, and set up an appointment with Fr.
-Nathan to discuss the arrangements for these sacraments.
+Christopher to discuss the arrangements for these sacraments.

 Pastoral Care of the Sick: